 - 4-6 leftover cooked Brussels sprouts, shredded (optional)

 We take the quick and convenient option and buy ready made shortcrust pastry from the supermarket.
 You can, of course, make your own if you prefer.
+Likewise, we used English Provender's Sweet Tomato & Chilli Chutney for this quiche.
+We have also used homemade green tomato chutney, and a spiced fig chutney for this recipe.

 In this quiche, we used extra mature Cheddar, vintage Gouda and Stilton.
 Use whatever cheeses you have; you can even include a softer cheese such as Brie if you like.